feymanlee/laravel-sql-logger/README.md

     SQL_LOG_SEPARATE_ARTISAN=false
     ```

-    and adjust values to your needs.
-If you have also `.env.sample` it's also recommended to add those entries also in `.env.sample` file just to make sure everyone know about those env variables.
+> and adjust values to your needs.
+If you have also `.env.sample` it's also recommended to add those entries also in `.env.sample` file just to make sureeveryone know about those env variables.
 Be aware that `SQL_LOG_DIRECTORY` is directory inside storage directory.
 If you want you can change it editing `config/sql_logger.php` file.

-#### Make sure directory specified in `.env` file exists in storage path and you have valid file permissions to create and modify files in this directory (If it does not exist this package will automatically create it when needed but it's recommended to create it manually with valid file permissions)
+Make sure directory specified in `.env` file exists in storage path and you have valid file permissions to create and modify files in this directory (If it does not exist this package will automatically create it when needed but it's recommended to create it manually with valid file permissions)

-#### Make sure on live server you will set logging SQL queries to false in your `.env` file.
+Make sure on live server you will set logging SQL queries to false in your `.env` file.
 This package is recommended to be used only for development to not impact production application performance.

 ## License
 #### MIT